Maxprofs/Simlyn/README.md

 # Simlyn - Connecting IOTA with Microsoft Azure

 There is no doubt that both Microsoft Azure and IOTA will play crucial roles in the upcoming Internet of Things (IoT) area.
-Both solutions enable unique solutions to make sure that large data can be handled in a secured and scaled manner.
-Simlyn connects both platforms by demonstrating a proof of concept which can applied to the real world: Data provided by a physical hardware device is sent to the cloud.
+Both platforms enable unique solutions to make sure that large data can be handled in a secured and scaled manner.
+Simlyn connects both platforms by demonstrating a proof of concept which can be applied to the real world: Data provided by a physical hardware device is sent to the cloud.
 A web application simulates a provider consumer model using IOTA's Flash library.
-All flash channel transactions are stored in a NoSQL database which servers as the source for a machine algorithm demo.
+All flash channel transactions are stored in a NoSQL database which serves as the source for a machine algorithm demo.

 Some people asked me to show a quick demo of Simlyn.
 I published a [YouTube video](https://youtu.be/DZvTg52JB04) which walks you through  the basic steps.
 There is also a [demo](https://iotawsflashpoc.azurewebsites.net/) in offline mode of the web app available.